top of page

 Depending on what activity the class or your child was engaged in prior to, say, a game of Simon Says, take a brain break.
 Give children the opportunity to settle and to disconnect from their previous work before transitioning to the next.

 For students with sensory challenges, whether they have SPD, ADHD, or are on the spectrum, consider sensory devices that will help calm them so that they can focus on learning coping skills or participating in a self-regulation learning activity.
-Things like compression shirts or pants or weighted vest or pocket weights can help remove anxiety and alleviate stress so that children can focus.
+Things like compression shirts or youth compression pants or weighted vest or pocket weights can help remove anxiety and alleviate stress so that children can focus.

 With practice, we can all develop improved self-regulation skills.
 However, we can’t simply expect students with SPD, anxiety, ADHD, and autism, to just get better at this essential skill.
 By involving families in parent training programs and teaching students coping skills, allowing them to practice self-regulation with executive functioning strategies, fun games, and activities, and giving them a sensory environment where they can focus on the lessons, you’ll improve their ability to self-regulate today and give them tools to succeed in the future.